Koszul duality of affine Kac-Moody algebras and cyclotomic rational DAHA: Introduction

-Next, we apply this Koszul duality to $q$-Schur algebras.
 The Kazhdan-Lusztig equivalence \cite{KL} implies that the module category of the $q$-Schur algebra is equivalent to a highest weight subcategory of the affine category O of $GL_n$ at a negative level.
-Thus, our result implies that the $q$-Schur-algebra is Koszul (and also standard Koszul), see Remark \ref{rk:schurkoszul}\footnote{After our paper was written, we received a copy of \cite{CM} where a similar result is obtained by different methods}.
+Thus, our result implies that the $q$-Schur algebra is Morita equivalent to a Koszul algebra (and also to a standard Koszul algebra), see Section \ref{sec:schurkoszul} \footnote{After our paper was written, we received a copy of \cite{CM} where a similar result is obtained by different methods}.
 To our knowledge, this was not proved so far.
 There are different possible approachs for proving that the $q$-Schur algebra is Koszul.
 Some are completely algebraic, see e.g., \cite{PS}.
 Some use analogues of the Bezrukavnikov-Mirkovic modular localization theorem, see e.g., \cite{Rc}.
 Our approach has the advantage that it yields an explicit description of the Koszul dual of the $q$-Schur algebra.

-Finally, we also apply this duality to CRDAHA's.
+Finally, we apply the Koszul duality of the category O to CRDAHA's.
 More precisely, in \cite{VV} some higher analogue of the $q$-Schur algebra has been introduced.
-It is a highest-weight subcategory of the parabolic category O of an affine Kac-Moody algebra at a negative level.
-It is conjectured in loc.~cit. that these higher $q$-Schur algebras are equivalent to the category O of the CRDAHA.
-Our result implies that these higher $q$-Schur algebras are Koszul and are Koszul dual to each other.
-This result should be regarded as an analogue of a conjectural Koszulity of the CRDAHA, see e.g., \cite{CM}.
+It is a highest-weight subcategory of the affine parabolic category O. Since the category is standard Koszul, these higher $q$-Schur algebras are also Koszul and their are Koszul dual to each other.
+Next, it was conjectured in loc.~cit. (and proved in \cite{RSVV}) that these higher $q$-Schur algebras are equivalent to the category O of the CRDAHA.
+Thus, our result also implies that the CRDAHA's are Koszul.
+Using this, we prove the level-rank conjecture for CRDAHA's in \cite{CM}.